 VET Fees

 Fees are subject to change each academic year.

-Students who are Northern Territory (NT) residents and wish to enrol in a course that is subsided by the Northern Territory and/or Commonwealth Government will be charged as below:
+Students who are Northern Territory (NT) residents and wish to enrol in a course that is subsidised by the Northern Territory and/or Commonwealth Government will be charged the following.